siscia/easy-hire/developers.md

 ## Great, what company will hire me ?

-We are starting experimenting small with just a couple of companies, you can find the list [here][list_company]
+We are starting experimenting small with just a couple of companies, you can find the list [here.][company-list]

 ## Those companies are amazing !
 What now ?